Southern Yakutia (Sakha)

 and came up with different stories to tell after their second encounter with

 him or after engaging him again in a deeper manner.
-The portrayal of Boris as a
+That is why it comes as no

 Boris is also a fascinating character in the sense that he